Reception

 Patrick Baert has even devoted an entire book to Sartre: The Existentialist Moment.
 The Rise of Sartre as a Public Intellectual [5].
 In his seminal essay, Positioning Theory and Intellectual Interventions, he emphasizes the importance of “the range of rhetorical devices which the authors employ to locate themselves (and position others)” and that an intellectual intervention “does not have an intrinsic meaning as such; it acquires its meaning in a particular setting”[6], including the author’s status, position, and trajectory.
 Each of these sociological approaches has its merits.
 Their main shortcoming is that the reader is even more forgotten than in the case of classical historiography.

 The idea of resorting to communication theory may seem strange at first.
 C. E. Shannon’s first paper was entitled A Mathematical Theory of Communication and was published in the Bell System Technical Journal in 1948.[7]
-Except for the first three pages, the essay consists of mathematics.
+Except for the first three pages, the essay consists entirely of mathematics.
 Warren Weavers introduction entitled Recent Contributions to the Mathematical Theory of Communication in their joint 1964 book The Mathematical Theory of Communication is more readable[8].

 Communication theory provides us with a system and termini technici for the various aspects of the communication process.
 First of all, the communication process is understood as a process that begins with encoding and ends with decoding of a message.
 In both sub-processes, “errors” can occur.
-Important errors can be when the sender decides not to send a message and the receiver refuses to receive the message at all or in an appropriate form.
-The first case of the sender not sending a message is of particular relevance to Sartre, since there are a considerable number of important works that Sartre did not publish during his lifetime.
-As for the second case, Sartre was clear that the sender cannot force the reader to receive a message.
+An important kind of error is when the sender decides not to send a message or the receiver refuses to receive the message at all or in an appropriate form.
+The first case of the sender not sending a message is of particular relevance to Sartre, since there is a considerable number of important works that Sartre did not publish during his lifetime.
+As for the second case, Sartre made it clear that the sender cannot force the reader to receive a message.
 A work is merely an appeal by the author and the reader is free to receive a message or not.[12]
+Of even greater importance is that kind of error that falls in the category of “misunderstandings”: the message is received, but the content of the received message does not match the content of the sent message.

 A second important concept of communication theory is that of “channels”.
 This concept is of particular importance because Sartre masterfully played on various channels, from visits and lectures, books of philosophical and literary content, theater and film to essays and interviews in newspapers and journals, even television and radio broadcasts.
 Sartre was well aware that each channel has its own laws.
-He wrote very carefully when producing literature, whereas the wording in philosophical and political texts did not always testify to great care.
-Sartre was also quite aware of the peculiarities of each form of literary language.
+He wrote very carefully when producing literature, while the wording in philosophical and political texts did not always testify to great care.
+Sartre was also aware of the peculiarities of each form of literary language.
 It is known that he differentiated between poetry and prose, stating that in poetry form is more important and in prose content is more important.
 Less well known is his distinction between theater and film.
-He declared film to be the ideal vehicle for the representation of psychological processes and theater for the representation of philosophical ideas, with novels and short stories falling in between.
+He declared film to be the ideal vehicle for the representation of psychological processes and theater for the representation of philosophical ideas, with novels and short stories falling somewhere in between.

 [1] Cf. H. R. Jauss, “Literaturgeschichte als Provokation der Literaturwissenschaft“ in id., Literaturgeschichte als Provokation, Suhrkamp, Frankfurt a.M.
 1970, p.
 144-207.